Best Business Debt Consolidation Loans in 2025

 Frequently asked questions

-Yes, it’s possible to consolidate your business debt using a business debt consolidation loan or balance transfer credit card.
-Many small business loans can be used for debt consolidation purposes, but some lenders don’t allow it.
+Yes, it’s possible to take out a debt consolidation loan for your business.
+In fact, many small business loans can be used for debt consolidation purposes, but some lenders don’t allow it.
 With that in mind, you’ll want to be sure to check in with your preferred lender about any use restrictions before you apply.

-Any time you open or close a loan or credit card, it can temporarily ding your credit score.
-That said, the good news is that, as long as you continually make your payments on time, taking out a consolidation loan can actually help you build your credit score over time.
+Any time you open or close a loan or credit card, it can temporarily lower your credit score.
+That said, the good news is, as long as you continually make your payments on time, taking out a consolidation loan can actually help you build your credit score over time.